 See the big pot in that picture?
-That was the amount of Ukrainian meatballs, or Котлети that Alona‘s babushka made for a holiday party.
+That was the amount of Ukrainian meatballs, or Котлети that Alona‘s babusya made for a holiday party.
 No, wait, that’s just one pot, there’s another of equal size just outside the frame.
 These are some of my favorite things to eat when going to grandma’s house.
 Or maybe it is Stockholm syndrome since as soon as I walk in the door I get inundated with requests to eat as much as I can.
 Well, nothing a cold glass of traditional Kompot can’t help wash down.

 We made these meatballs by grinding our own meat, but you could easily buy regular ground meat from the store.
 This recipe is such commonplace in Ukraine that most families have their own meat grinder, so usually people just buy large chunks of beef or pork.
 We used pork for this recipe, but you could easily substitute beef if you prefer.